mballarin97/mps_qnn/README.md

-# MPS-QNN
+# Quantum Circuit characterization

 Repository with the code for the collaboration between Marco Ballarin, Riccardo Mengoni, Stefano Mangini.

-It is composed as follows:
+Quantum circuit characterization (`qcircha`) contains the code necessary to characterize a variational quantum circuit on the following aspects:

+- the entanglement scaling
-- In the `qnn_analysis/` folder we report the work relative to the pretraining of QNN using MPS devices
+- the KL-divergence of the probability distribution of the outputs compared to the Haar distribution

-- In the `ent_char/` folder we report the work relative to the entanglement characterization of QNN architecture using MPS techniques.
+Both the aspects are computed for an exact simulation with a reduced number of qubits using qiskit, and for a larger number of qubits using an MPS simulator.
+This library so enable the user to characterize a variational quantum circuit of almost any size compatible to the NISQ era.

 ## Requirement